 A Long Story Short: Tips for Hiking with Kids

 If you’re wondering how to make hiking fun for kids, simply focus on the journey rather than the destination.
-Let them interact with nature, let them make some of the decisions, and give them things to do along the trail.
-Get them excited for exploring, climbing, and playing along the way and they won’t even notice the miles under their feet.
+Let them interact with nature, make some of the decisions, and give them things to do along the trail.
+Get them excited for exploring, climbing, and playing along the way, and they won’t even notice the miles under their feet.
 And that’s how to make hiking fun for kids!

-Click below to save these tips to refer back to these tips on how to make hiking fun for kids on Pinterest
+Click below to save these tips to refer back to these tips on how to make hiking fun for kids on Pinterest.